 Thomas' first wife Susannah (1811-1834) tragically had died Nov.
 27, 1834, at the age of 23 years, 6 months and 23 days, with burial in the Younkin family cemetery.
 On her grave marker, which survives today despite being cracked in half vertically, contains this epitaph: "Vain world farewell to you, Heav'n is my native air.
 I bid my friends a short adieu, Impatient to be there."

 Sally's father passed away in August 1843.
 A few weeks later, an estate sale was held to dispose of inventory from his farm and home.
 Thomas attended the event and purchased a shovel, bees (second choice), hogs (first choice) and a beef cow.

-When the federal census was taken in 1850, the Kings resided as farmers in Upper Turkeyfoot.
+When the federal census was taken in 1850, the Kings resided on a farm in Upper Turkeyfoot.
 All seven of the children were in the household, ranging in age from 18 to 2.
-Michael Weimer, a 21-year-old blacksmith, also lived under their roof that year.
+Sally's son Michael Weimer, a 21-year-old blacksmith, also lived under their roof that year.
 Their near neighbors included 82-year-old widow Rebecca King and, several farms away, Sally's widowed mother and married brother Frederick F. Younkin and his family.

 Sadly, having borne 11 children, Sally died at age 46 on July 29, 1854.
 She was laid to rest in the family cemetery on the Younkin farm.

 Thomas survived another seven years.
 He is believed to have married again, to Catherine (?)
 (1812- ? ), a talented spinner.
 They are thought to have had a son of their own, Martin King (born 1856).
 The combined family is listed together on the 1860 census of Upper Turkeyfoot.

 Thomas died at the age of 54 on Dec.
 11, 1861.
 He is reputedly burned in Ursina, Somerset County.